Covid 19 coronavirus: Kiwi 3D printer owners gift face mask lifeline to desperate medical clinics

 The initiative was started on Tuesday by Auckland 3D printing business Mindkit owner Tim Carr, who has created a database urging all 3D printer owners around New Zealand to print the masks for understocked medical clinics.

-In just 48 hours, there are now 8500 orders from Kiwi clinics, some who have just a handful of masks for 50-odd staff.
+In just 48 hours, there are now 8500 orders from Kiwi clinics, some of which have just a handful of masks for 50-odd staff.

 READ MORE: